 How whiplash typically shows up

 Whiplash often starts as neck stiffness, guarded motion, and headaches that feel new or more frequent.
+It can also make everyday driving tasks uncomfortable like checking blind spots, spending time on screens, or holding one posture for too long.

 - Neck pain or soreness